lang-talk/meetups/proposals.md

 ## 👷 Being Prepared:
 - Let's oxidize the code `🛠 open to collab` (Artify)
-- Write Yourself a Prolog in 20 Minutes `🔧 in the works`
 - S-Expression the ultimate Datum `🔧 in the works`
 - Exhaustive list of S-tier languages (things language developers don't want you to know) `🔧 in the works`